 The Partnership shares operations of SESH with Spectra Energy Partners, LP under service agreements.
 The Partnership is responsible for the field operations of SESH.
 SESH reimburses each party for actual costs incurred, which are billed based upon a combination of direct charges and allocations.
-During the years ended December 31, 2015, 2014 and 2013, the Partnership billed SESH \$12 million, \$13 million and \$15 million, respectively, associated with these service agreements.
+During the years ended December 31, 2016, 2015 and 2014, the Partnership billed SESH \$13 million, \$12 million and \$13 million, respectively, associated with these service agreements.

-The Partnership includes equity in earnings of equity method affiliates under the Other Income (Expense) caption in the Combined and Consolidated Statements of Income for the years ended December 31, 2015, 2014 and 2013.
+The Partnership includes equity in earnings of equity method affiliate under the Other Income (Expense) caption in the Consolidated Statements of Income for the years ended December 31, 2016, 2015 and 2014.

-Investment in Equity Method Affiliates:
+Investment in Equity Method Affiliate:

-(In millions)
+(I (n millions)

-Balance as of December 31, 2012 \$ 405

-Distributions to CenterPoint Energy (196)

-Equity in earnings of equity method affiliate 15

-Capitalized interest on investment in SESH (2)

-Distributions from equity method affiliate (24)

-Balance as of December 31, 2013 198
+Balance as of December 31, 2013 \$ 198

 Interest acquisition of SESH 161

 Return of investment from SESH refinancing (198)

 Additional investment in SESH 187

 Equity in earnings of equity method affiliate 20

 Contributions to equity method affiliate 3

-Distributions from equity method affiliate (23)
+Distributions from equity method affiliate (1) (23)

 Balance as of December 31, 2014 348

 Interest acquisition of SESH 1

 Equity in earnings of equity method affiliate 29

 Contributions to equity method affiliate 8

-Distributions from equity method affiliate (42)
+Distributions from equity method affiliate (1) (42)

-Balance as of December 31, 2015 \$ 344
+Balance as of December 31, 2015 344

+Equity in earnings of equity method affiliate 28

+Distributions from equity method affiliate (1) (43)

+Balance as of December 31, 2016 \$ 329